 Previously, he was Chief Executive at Tube Lines Ltd., a multi-party joint venture company established to bid, win and operate a 30-year contract to acquire, maintain and modernize three tube lines, within the London Underground system.
 Between 1997 and 1999, he was Chief Executive at TranSys (a multi-party joint venture which is 40 percent owned by EDS).
 He established the company that successfully bid for the $2.5 billion contract to design, install, operate and market the electronic ticketing and payment system (Oystercard) for London Transport.

 Iain earned a degree in aeronautical engineering from Imperial College, London and a master’s degree in business administration (MBA) from Henley Management College.
-He is currently studying through a distance learning program for a master’s degree in environmental decision making.
+He has a master’s degree in environmental decision making from the Open University and is currently studying through a distance learning program for a master’s degree in climate change.
+He has an honorary doctorate from Cranfield University.